2001 NASCAR Craftsman Truck Series: Full Drivers' Championship

 (key) Bold – Pole position awarded by time.
 Italics – Pole position set by owner's points. * – Most laps led.

 Rookie of the Year

 After winning once and finishing fourth in points, Travis Kvapil of Addington Racing was named the Truck Series Rookie of the Year, narrowly defeating Ricky Hendrick, teammate to champion Jack Sprague.
-Matt Crafton and Billy Bigley both posted several top-tens during the season and finished close to each other in points.
+Matt Crafton and Billy Bigley Jr. both posted several top-tens during the season and finished close to each other in points.
 Jon Wood, Brian Rose, Larry Gunselman, and Ricky Sanders all made limited runs, while Willy T. Ribbs became the first African American to make a full-time bid for the Craftsman Truck Series championship.
 Chuck Hossfeld and Nathan Haseleu signed to drive for Roush Racing after winning its "Gong Show" competition, but were released early in the season.